The Ultimate French press Guide

 You can always adjust, based on how weak or strong you like your coffee.
 We’re using the Bodum Chambord French press, our favorite press for its affordability, good looks, and ease of use.

-Add your beans to the press, then pour in your boiling water.
-Give it a few good stairs until it starts to foam a bit.
 The time you want to allow your coffee to steep depends on the roast you are working with, and how strong you want it to be.

 Darker roasts, because they are drier and more brittle, will extract faster than a lighter roast.
 You can start by trying four minutes for a dark roast, and five minutes for a lighter roast.